 Captain of Manchester City aged just twenty-one, and on the brink of England fame and glory, Paul Lake had the world at his feet until fate delivered him a devastating blow.

 The legendary label owner and ex-manager of The Libertines, Primal Scream and Oasis weighs into Cameron’s Britain, Britpop and why he loves Instagram…

 They may have been the height of culinary sophistication elsewhere in the UK during the 1970s but prawn cocktails only reached some parts of Wales recently.
 If only they hadn’t.

-Unbelievably it’s been two years since Speedo ended his life, I wrote this at the time as a tribute to the kid at my school everyone wanted to be…
+Unbelievably it’s been three years since Speedo ended his life, I wrote this at the time as a tribute to the kid at my school everyone wanted to be…

 As Norwich take on Man City today, a City fan recalls his love for the team which toppled the German giants in ’93